yichunzhao/OptimizerService/README.md

 I slightly changed [Java Program to Implement Knapsack Algorithm](http://www.sanfoundry.com/java-program-knapsack-algorithm/), so that it fits into the project.

 *The reason why I didn't use Google solver:*
-1) It is not included in the Maven repository 2) I found it in a third party repository, and its maven dependency; however, it can not be included in both compling and runtime scope.
-Google solver constains dll file for interfacing with Java, which is required in runtime.
+1) It is not included in the Maven repository 2) I found it in a third party repository, and its Maven dependency; however, it can not be included in both 1. compiling and runtime scope.
+Google solver contains dll file for interfacing with Java, which is required in runtime.
 3) I believe it has a solution in somewhere, but I can't stuck here right now.
 So, I decide to take the current solution.

 ## Architect
 From bottom to top, code follows a structure, i.e. database(derby for dev., postgresql for cloud) -> entities and data model-> repository(DAO) -> service(business logic) -> controller(http request handler)

 ## Concept
 User post its task via API.
-System feedback a htttp accepted status, meanwhile spawning a new thread to do the heavy job.
-As the job done, the solution is inserted in to database, waitting for user to retreive it.
+System feedback a http accepted status, meanwhile spawning a new thread to do the heavy job.
+As the job done, the solution is inserted in to database, waiting for user to retrieve it.

 ## Deployment
 Cloud: https://knapsacksolver.herokuapp.com/